Is Owning A Dachshund Expensive?

 Once you have your dachshund, there are a few things you need to buy or invest in at least once in your pet’s life.
 Here’s a quick list that should give you an overview of what to expect.
 Of course, you have the option to spend on the following items or not, but basically, these are the things most pet owners pay for.

-Those are either one time expenses and occasional expenses.
 On average, one-time pet expenses would be around $1,500.
-It really depends on a lot of factors such as your location, the dachshund’s needs, the vet clinic where you bring your new family member, and the store where you buy your supplies.
+It depends on many factors such as your location, the dachshund’s needs, the vet clinic where you bring your new family member, and the store where you buy your supplies.
 Let’s look at consistent, yearly expenses you should know about!

 Food and Toys